jrieke/fastapi-csv/README.md

 app.update_data()
 ```

-Note that this will only update the data, not the endpoint or query parameters.
-To do
+Note that this will only update the data, not the API endpoints or query parameters.
-that, you need to create a new `FastAPI_CSV` instance or re-start uvicorn.
+To do that, you need to create a new `FastAPI_CSV` instance or re-start uvicorn.